vishvAsa/mImAMsA/devatA-kANDam/articles/kastUri-kRShNa-lekhaH.md

 To summarize, there was a real tradition of daivi mimamsa.
 We can tentatively speculate that this tradition produced an actual devata kanda (or possible the daivata kanda of nirukta itself is the missing devata kanda).

 In the next thread, we'll look at sarva siddhanta sangraha, briefly touching upon Ramanuja.

+## prapancha-hridayam

+Coming to prapancha hridayam (PH), the key take aways are:

+1. Sankarsha kanda is called devata kanda
+2. Sankarsha is a commentator of SK
+3. From the description, it is about deities of the veda, their characteristics and performance of satkarmas to attain "devata phalam".
+4. There's no elevation of a sectarian devata as supreme.

+Let's dig a bit deeper on the last point, lest someone brings up "argument from silence" objection.

+PH is like Wikipedia but dealing only with 8 topics - "body and world", "veda", "6 vedangas", "upangas", "upavedas", "6 vargas", "jnana", and "yoga".

+Each chapter in PH reads like diverse information on the topic is crammed inside.

+### Multi-sectarianism
+The jnana prakarana is a chapter on sankhya.
+It glorifies purusha/kshetrajna who is narayana and correct knowledge of kshetra and kshetrajna leads to liberation.
+This chapter obviously espouse Vishnu paratvam.
+Also calls out Kapila as the acharya.
+But we can't call PH as a vaishnava leaning text as the very next chapter on yoga will say something else.

+The chapter on yoga not just deals with stuff you see in patanjali, but also chakras, nadis, pranayama specificities etc. Now this chapter is also obviously shivapara.
+References to shrikanthanatha, from brahma to sadashiva and injunction to meditate on the "one shiva" is seen.

+It also has an analogous passage of "pranava is the bow, your Atma is arrow and brahman is the target" from mandukya upanishad.
+"Omkara is the chariot.
+Vishnu is the charioteer.
+Brahmaloka is the target.
+With adoration to rudra, making your Atma as one of the kindling stick and Om as the other kindling stick, create the yoga fire and so on and so forth.

+What does this tell you?
+PH isn't staying away from recording sectarianism if the chapter calls for it - shaiva or vaishnava and doesn't take sides.

+Crucially, it doesn't attest any sectarianism in the devata kanda.
+This point is important to keep in mind when we deal with sarvamata sangraha and sarvasiddhanta sangraha.